tamc/excel_to_code/docs/implementation/excel_file_structure.md

 * docProps - Not much of interest
 * [Content Types].xml - Not sure what this is for

 ## xl

 Contains:

-* _rels - Wihin this, workbook.xml.rels contians the mapping from sheet names (given in workbook.xml) to filenames
+* _rels - Within this, workbook.xml.rels contains the mapping from sheet names (given in workbook.xml) to filenames
 * calcChain.xml - Not relevant
 * sharedStrings.xml - Strings used in worksheets are stored here, and then referenced from the worksheet by number
 * styles.xml - Not relevant
-* tables - Contians descriptions of the structured tables, which are referenced from individual worksheets
+* tables - Contains descriptions of the structured tables, which are referenced from individual worksheets
 * theme - Not relevant
 * workbook.xml - Contains the names of worksheets and named references
 * worksheets - Contains the xml files describing individual worksheets